 They are both believed to be former students who died of alcohol poisoning.
 The spirits manifest mainly in the form of sounds and smells.

-Witnesses have reported hearing moaning, cursing and retching sounds and smelling a really foul aroma!
+Witnesses have reported hearing moaning, cursing, and retching sounds and smelling a foul aroma!

 3 - Glensheen Mansion

 Glensheen Mansion sits on Lake Superior.
-IT was originally built in 1905 by The Congdon Family and it is now listed on the National Register of Historic Places.
+It was originally built in 1905 by The Congdon Family and is now listed on the National Register of Historic Places.

 However, it is a house that has seen its share of tragedy.
 The ghost of Elizabeth Congdon is said to be wandering the mansion messing around with the lights.

-The library is apparently a hotspot, perhaps because Elizabeth loved to read in life.
+The library is apparently a hotspot, perhaps because Elizabeth loved to read throughout her life.
 Many visitors have reported seeing a hazy white mist drifting between the stacks.

 The mansion is now owned by the University of Minnesota and regular tours of the house are offered.